 2. Keep perspective

-During the rare times when a crisis occurs, everyone has a role to play in achieving the best possible outcomes.
-Consider what is within your control – and what’s not in your control – and focus on what you can do to contribute in a positive way to those around you.
+When a crisis occurs, everyone has a role to play in achieving the best possible outcomes.
+Consider what is within your control and what is not and focus on what you can do to contribute in a positive way to those around you.

 3. Stay connected

-It’s important to stay connected to family, friends and colleagues.
+Staying connected to family, friends and colleagues is important.
 They are your support network and can help you through challenging times by helping reduce the feeling of isolation.

-Remember to also check in on other people, especially those who are living alone or may be more vulnerable to health issues.
-Checking in with someone can help reduce feelings of isolation and help us feel connected and supported
+Remember to check in on other people, especially those who are living alone or may be more vulnerable to health issues.

 4. Keep a routine and set daily goals

-It’s likely, with some of the recent changes, that your normal daily routines have also changed.
-Routines are an important part of restoring a sense of purpose and normality to daily life.
+Routines play an important part in restoring a sense of purpose and normality to daily life:

-- As much as possible, try to keep a routine going as long as you can (e.g. wake up at the same time each day, and eat breakfast, lunch and dinner at set times where possible
+- keep a routine going as long as you can (e.g. wake up at the same time each day and eat breakfast, lunch and dinner at set times)

-- Try to incorporate normal activities such as exercise, walking the dog and reading a book
+- incorporate normal activities such as exercise, walking the dog and reading a book

-- Schedule some things to look forward to into your day.
-Spending time with your kids, catching your favourite TV show and connecting with friends are great.
+- schedule some things to look forward to into your day - spend time with your kids, catch your favourite TV show and connect with friends

 5. Switch off

-It might feel like you’re always watching, hearing or talking about the crisis.
-Turning off the news on the TV, radio or online, and taking a break from social media, can help clear your head and give you space to think about nicer things.
+Watching, hearing or talking about COVID-19 is everywhere.
+Turn off the news on the TV, radio or online and take a break from social media to help clear your head and give you space to think about less stressful things.

 Set news limits

-News is available everywhere, which means it can be hard to switch off.
-If you feel that you’re preoccupied by the news, consider setting yourself reasonable limits.
-You could:
+If you feel preoccupied by the news, consider setting yourself reasonable limits:

-It’s understandable that conversations often revolve around current events, but it’s ok to not want to talk about it all the time.
-Just make sure you’re not bottling up your feelings or concerns – and seek support when you need it.
+Conversations often revolve around current events, but it’s okay to not want to talk about it all the time.
+Make sure you’re not bottling up your feelings or concerns and seek support when you need it.